 The quality of the Illinois basin water posed a challenge for Viper Mine due to high PH levels, chlorides and sulphates.
 The pH level ranged between 8.0 to 9.0, with 2000 to 2200 mg/l of chlorides and 3200 3500 mg/l of sulphates.

-MINETEK’s land-based evaporators process 400 GPM (grams per minute) of wastewater at 145 PSI (pound per square inch).
+Minetek’s land-based evaporators process 400 GPM (gallons per minute) of wastewater at 145 PSI (pound per square inch).
 Overall Viper Mine was able to achieve an evaporation rate upwards of 30%.
 Evaporating 120 GPM and 172,800 GPD (gallons per day) at an estimated 80% run time.

 Viper Coal Mine Tailings Dam

 Viper Mine was able to reduce water levels of the tailings storage facility by over 2ft over a 4-month period.
 The total wastewater reduction is approximately 38 million gallons, with 20 million gallons attributed to Minetek’s water evaporators.

 Minetek offers the world’s largest and most cost-effective water evaporation technologies, suitable for a diverse range of climates and operating conditions.
 Our water management solution removes the need to discharge water into the environment, or rivers, creeks and streams.
 If water is evaporated at the source the risk of outside environmental contamination is eliminated.
 This environmentally friendly solution ensures compliance and lowers the risk of pollution to the waterways and ecosystems.

 Interested in learning more about our enhanced water evaporation technology or case studies?
 Please leave your details below